wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-user-data/includes/1-introduction.md

 Users are the core of most operations in Microsoft 365.
 Microsoft Graph enables developers full control over the lifecycle of users in Microsoft 365 including creating, updating, and deleting users in addition to listing users in the organization.

-In this module, you’ll learn how to use Microsoft Graph to work with users in Microsoft 365 including the required permissions.
+In this module, you'll learn how to use Microsoft Graph to work with users in Microsoft 365 including the required permissions.

 ## Prerequisites

 - Basic knowledge of REST services & APIs
 - Basic knowledge of Microsoft Graph
 - Ability to develop with ASP.NET Core at the intermediate level
 - Experience using Visual Studio Code at the beginner level
 - Access to a [Microsoft 365 tenant](https://developer.microsoft.com/office/dev-program?ocid=MSlearn)
+'
 ## Learning objectives

 By the end of this module, you will be able to:

 - Demonstrate how to get a list of users
 - Demonstrate how to get details, including a profile picture, of a user